OSLC/developing-oslc-applications/_harp/iotp_adaptor/rootservices.md

 ## Service Providers

-Once the consumer app has successfully added, authenticated and accepted the provisional consumer key, the jazz.net applications can now communicate with the CE4IoTConnector server.
+Once the consumer app has successfully added, authenticated and accepted the provisional consumer key, the jazz.net applications can now communicate with the iotp-adaptor server.
 But in order for the consumer to use any of the server's OSLC services, it needs to discover what services are provided and get the URLs used to access the services.

 The rootservices document defines a number of service providers for this purpose, each of which provides the URL to the ServiceProviderCatalog for a given set of domain services.